-Most companies seem to know that a memorable experience is vital to retain customers and encourage them to spend money.
+Most companies seem to know that a memorable experience is vital to retain customers and encouraging them to spend money.

 Most companies also know that it is important to make their customers feel special through personalized responses.

 Companies use scripts to ensure quick responses, but, as live chat statistics show, end up annoying more than a quarter of their customers who are smart enough to see through this.
-Using scripted responses is an art, which many businesses seem to find difficult mastering.
+Using scripted responses is an art, which many businesses seem to find difficult to master.

 The trick is to train the chat support team well so that they can modify even canned replies when necessary.